molily/learning-react/README.md

 ### Creating a development environment

-Before you start working on the exercises, we create a workspace with the React starter kit `create-react-app`.
+In order to implement the exercises, we create a workspace with the React starter kit `create-react-app`.

 1. On the console, run these commands:
    `npm install -g create-react-app`